schuchert/schuchert.github.io/_posts/2024-02-02-ToDoFlexibilityTrainerCert.md

 Create a 1-hour program, try it out yourself, record yourself leading someone through it (not full length for holds)

-What I have so far:

-### Tai Chi Flexibility Training Plan Homework
+### #Qigong Flow Flexibility
 This is the contents of the practical exam I believe.

 * Create Program (see below)
 * Fully practice my routine (done whole thing, not full time)
 * Record version with someone in February
+* Get pictures of self in poses for pose summary chart similar to happy hips
-* (stretch) off it as a class locally or online
+* (stretch) offer it as a class locally or online

 #### The Plan - move to sub page